laengand/TestLibrary/Matlab/README.txt

 3. Run the <script name>.m

 4. As the device will be sending events at some point, Matlab will need handlers for these events.
-When the <script name>.m is run it will check if any event handlers for the exist given PID.
-If none exists, it will generate a set of default event handlers in a file called EventHandlerClass0x<PID>.m.template e.g EventHandlerClass0x0012.m.template.
-    An error will be reported since no event handlers existed.
-    In order to use generated event handlers, you have to remove the .template extension and rerun the <script name>.m.
+Use the CreateTestTemplate.m to create a template for a test.
+By specifying 'full' in the opt parameter, a complete set of event callbacks will be generated.
+Specifying 'bare' will only generate a minimum of functions for the test.
+This is useful if you don't want your test to contain all your event callbacks.
+    In the default script, a ping test generated and performed.

-5. The script will attempt to connect to the device and report an error if the connection could not be established.
+5. The ping test will attempt to connect to the device and report an error if the connection could not be established.

-6. After a successfull connection, the script will send whatever commands you have specified.
-Commands for the given device can be access through device.<commmand name>.
-If the command contains enumerators, these can be accessed through TestLibrary.<command name>.<enumerator name>.
-Matlab will list the available commands after TestLibrary. is entered folowed by a
-    <TAB>.
+6. After a successfull connection, the test will send a ping command

-7. After having sent all the commands, the script will enter a paused state where it can still receive events.
+7. After having sent all the commands, the ping test will enter a paused state where it can still receive events.
 To exit this state, hit a random key when the command windows is selected.